offensive-packaging/documentation/unhide/index.md

         unhide-tcp (8).

  AUTHOR
-        This manual page was written by Francois Marier francois@debian.org and Patrick Gouin.
-Permission is granted to copy, distribute and/or modify this document under the terms of the GNU General Public  License,  Ver- sion 3 or any later version published by the Free Software Foundation.
+        This manual page was written by Francois  Marier  (francois@debian.org) and Patrick Gouin (patrickg.github@free.fr).
+        Permission  is  granted to copy, distribute and/or modify this document under the terms of the GNU General Public License,  Version  3  or  any later version published by the Free Software Foundation.

  LICENSE
         License   GPLv3+:  GNU  GPL  version  3  or  later  <http://gnu.org/li-